ansible/ansible-runner/docs/python_interface.rst

 Show:

-* How :class:`Runner Config <ansible_runner.runner_config.RunnerConfig>` is used and how overriding the methods and behavior can work
+* How :class:`Runner Config <ansible_runner.config.runner.RunnerConfig>` is used and how overriding the methods and behavior can work
 * Show how custom cancel and status callbacks can be supplied.